 Group and Division Applicability

 Full course for one semester.
 An introduction to the empirical study of human language.
 This course introduces students to the core subfields of linguistics (phonetics, phonology, morphology, syntax, and semantics/pragmatics), focusing on the essential formalisms and analytical techniques needed to pursue more specialized coursework in the field.
 Through direct engagement with data from a wide range of the world's languages, students gain experience in describing linguistic structures and formulating testable hypotheses about the organization of mental grammar.
-Prerequisite: sophomore standing, but first-year students may enroll with consent of the instructor.
 Conference.

 Full course for one semester.
 The second part of the department’s introduction to the field of linguistics.
 Building on key themes from Linguistics 211, we consider the inclusion of social aspects of language use in linguistic inquiry—the dialogue between langue and parole.
 This course is presented as a survey of the central themes in the study of language and culture.
 We will explore theoretical notions (facework, power, ideology, indexicality, social meaning), methodologies for gathering sociolinguistic data (variationist/quantitative sociolinguistics, ethnography, discourse analysis), perspectives on sociolinguistic analysis at the level of the group (speech communities, communities of practice, social networks) and the individual (style, audience design, social practice), and threads of inquiry (ethnicity, gender, third wave sociolinguistics).
 Prerequisite: Linguistics 211 or equivalent, or consent of the instructor.
 Conference.